-8. DISCIPLINED STUDENTS ON CAMPUS: Students who are suspended or expelled are not allowed on school grounds to participate in regular school activities, extracurricular activities, athletic participation, and other school events.
-Students assigned to alternative school may not return to their home school for events without permission of the principal, except when the student is competing/participating in an official event as a member of a team or club.
-Failure to adhere to this rule can result in the student receiving additional disciplinary charges and/or an increased disciplinary response.
+- 8. 1DISCIPLINED STUDENTS ON CAMPUS: Students who are suspended or expelled are not allowed on school grounds to participate in regular school activities, extracurricular activities, athletic participation, and other school events.
+Students assigned to alternative school may not return to their home school for events without permission of the Principal, except when the student is competing/participating in an official event as a member of a team or club.
+Failure to adhere to this rule can result in the student receiving additional disciplinary charges and/or an increased disciplinary response. - 9.
+REPORTING TO LAW ENFORCEMENT: In addition to discipline of students by Drew, student conduct may be reported to appropriate law enforcement authorities, including pursuant to O.C.G.A.
+20-2-1184.
+Some Student Code of Conduct violations may also result in criminal charges.
+School disciplinary action will be independent of any criminal or juvenile court decisions.
+When it comes to the attention of Drew that an offense has occurred which may constitute criminal behavior, the officials and employees of Drew will cooperate with the police and other investigative agencies in providing and sharing information about the student to the degree that the official or the employee deems necessary and/or is governed by law.
+As required by the Georgia Legislature, Drew encourages parents/guardians to inform their children of the consequences, including potential criminal penalties, of underage sexual conduct and crimes for which a minor can be tried as an adult.